DIY Home Gym Flooring: Best Budget Home Gym Floors

 Pros

-For athletes who want to bring their aerobics or dance studio home, the aerobic sport floor tile is the perfect choice for home gym flooring on a budget.
+For athletes who want to bring their aerobics, the home sport and play floor tile is the perfect choice for home gym flooring on a budget.
 This interlocking tile features a durable surface texture that will stand up to the most punishing aerobics training.
 The high-density EVA foam floor tile is perfect for at-home dance exercise programs and practice.

 This aerobic flooring for home gyms will lock together tightly and easily.
 This aerobic floor tile's interlocking design makes installation as easy as laying the tiles down and piecing them together.
 When interlocked, the tiles will stay put and lay flat.
 Because no glue is required, this home gym flooring is an excellent choice for temporary or non-permanent installations.

-The 3/8 inch thickness provides all the support and cushion needed for aerobic, step and dance movement even when placed directly over a hard floor such as concrete.
+The 7/8 inch thickness provides all the support and cushion needed for aerobic, step, and dance movement even when placed directly over a hard floor such as concrete.

-The aerobic sport floor tile is the ideal economical choice for home gym flooring for dance studios or aerobic gyms.
-The commercial grade surface texture is designed to last for many years of commercial use with athletic footwear.
-Most importantly, the tiles will provide the anti-fatigue cushion needed for practicing dance and aerobics at home.
+The aerobic sports floor tile is the ideal economical choice for home exercise flooring.
+The commercial-grade surface texture is designed to last for many years of commercial use with athletic footwear.
+Most importantly, the tiles will provide the anti-fatigue cushion needed for exercise and aerobics at home.
+Some people even use these for yoga for a soft and comfortable floor.

 Cons

-Like most foam flooring, it is not recommended to be installed under sharp or heavy equipment and are not recommended for areas in which hard, heavy objects will be dropped.
-The larger tiles may be harder to transport than 2-by-2 foot home gym tile, especially in smaller vehicles.
+Like most foam flooring, it is not recommended to be installed under sharp or heavy equipment and is not recommended for areas in which hard, heavy objects will be dropped.